For Your Pet's Safe Journey

 Is your pet in good health?

-- - Have heart or respiratory conditions
+- - Your pet has a heart problem or a respiratory disease.

 Breeds Subject to Handling Suspension from June 1 to September 30.

 Bulldog, French Bulldog, Boxer, Shih Tzu, Boston Terrier, Bull Terrier, King Charles Spaniel, Tibetan Spaniel, Brussels Griffon, Chow Chow, Pug, Chin, Pekingese

 Please note the following about the conditions for pet transfer

 After check-in, we will keep your pet in an air-conditioned place, and then transfer it to the bulk cargo room of the airplane.The conditions there are as follows.

 The lights will be off, and the room will be dark.